RoySegall/gizra.com/src/_posts/2018-03-18-distractions-the-art-of-being-focused.md

 really helpful.

 Listening to your coworkers advice is a good thing too.
-I been working with Drupal the last ten years, and that implies doing things in the wrong way, for a long of period of time...
-The point here is being enough humble to listen other ways to do things, and make them part of your current workflow.
+I been working with Drupal the last ten years, and may imply that things you think are right may not be as the best way.
+Being enough humble to listen other ways to do things is crucial, and then try to make them part of your current workflow.

 ## Keep track of what you do